azureholic/AgentRouter-PlugIn-Architecture/README.md

 Based on the config it will load the plugins assemblies at start.
 The chatbot Controller will create a plan and executes that plan based on the available plugins and user question.

-Note: BogusFunctions are added to test how big the prompt will get before hitting limits.
-These functions will never be executed, but are considered by the planner.